Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Jasleen Kaur for carefully reading the manuscript.
+We thank the anonymous referees for many constructive comments which have led to a substantial improvement of the material presented.
+We are grateful to Jasleen Kaur for pointing out several typographical errors in an earlier version of the manuscript.
 The work of A.G. is supported by the Ministry of Education (MoE), Government of India in the form of a Prime Minister's Research Fellowship (ID: 1200454).
-M.B. is supported by the Department of Science and Technology (DST), Government of India under the Core grant (Project No. CRG/2020/001768), and MATRICS grant (Project no. MTR/2021/000566).
-S.D. is grateful for preliminary unpublished contributions, to Subhas Chaturvedi on quantum stochastic thermodynamics and to Girish Agarwal, on quantum fluctuation theorems.
+M.B. is supported by the Department of Science and Technology (DST), Government of India under the Core grant (Project No. CRG/2020/001768) and MATRICS grant (Project no. MTR/2021/000566).
+S.D. is grateful for preliminary unpublished contributions, to Girish Agarwal, on quantum fluctuation theorems.
 He also thanks the Indian National Science Academy for support through their Honorary Scientist Scheme.
 S.G. acknowledges support from the Science and Engineering Research Board (SERB), India under SERB-MATRICS scheme Grant No. MTR/2019/000560, and SERB-CRG scheme Grant No. CRG/2020/000596.
 He also thanks ICTP–Abdus Salam International Centre for Theoretical Physics, Trieste, Italy, for support under its Regular Associateship scheme.